depl0y/pixelbits/index.md

 ### Requirements

-I have been testing Pixelbits on iOS 9 and above, with a Swift 2.1 example project.
+I have been testing Pixelbits on iOS 9 and above, with a Swift 2.2 example project.

-Pixelbits relies on error handling introduced in Swift 2.0, so Swift 2.0 is probably the minimal supported version.
+Since the Swift 2.2 release, we updated Pixelbits to work according that standard.

 ### Installation
 Currently you can only include pixelbits by using cocoapods directly from this git repository, add the following to your `Podfile`.